A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 - Know the preferred treatments to use and the amount to give.

-- Be sure you ask the parent/parents to show you how to suspend insulin delivery if the child wears a pump or Pod.
+- Be sure you ask the caregiver to show you how to suspend insulin delivery if the child wears a pump or Pod.
 To suspend insulin delivery if the child wears a pump, take the infusion site off.
 If the child wears a Pod, remove it.

 Severe Low Blood Glucose